 Then, out of nowhere, two angels appeared.
 She told them that the Body of the Lord is missing.
 It that instant, she turned around, and Jesus was there!
 How Mary’s sadness must have turned to joy!
 He is Risen!
 Alleluia!

 We continue to read about how the disciples dealt with the death of Jesus.
 In the Gospel of St. Luke, we hear about two disciples of Jesus who were walking and talking about Jesus’ death.
 This story takes place on the road to a town called Emmaus.

 Just like Jesus appeared to St. Mary Magdalene at the tomb, He appeared to the disciples walking along the road to Emmaus.

 What did the disciples tell Jesus?
-The disciples told Jesus all about what happe... for more, please purchase this lesson.
+The disciples told Jesus all about what happe...
+Please purchase this lesson to continue learning.

 6th Grade: Lesson 25: Life of Christ: Resurrection is part of the series:

 Other lessons related to 6th Grade: Lesson 25: Life of Christ: Resurrection: